Confidence & Community: Tapping Into Latino Power

 The report concludes with a strategic roadmap, including tactical examples organized around principles emerging from the research.

-This report was commissioned by the Civic Participation Action Fund, an Atlantic grantee.
+Civic Participation Action Fund is an Atlantic grantee.